pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

     * Full Campaign previews
     * Smart context gives you access to more beans in your variables: not just the current records, but also assigned users, beans retrieved from email `to`, `cc` and `bcc` fields, system options, etc.
-    * Custom Twig functions provided: `related` (navigate relationships no reach nearby beans), `photo` (provide image from bean image fields), `owner` (find bean from email address), `recent` (access the most recently visited bean from a certain module), `attach` (evaluate an expression and use it as the name of a file to attach to email)
+    * Custom Twig functions provided: `related` (navigate relationships to reach nearby beans), `photo` (provide image from bean image fields), `owner` (find bean from email address), `recent` (access the most recently visited bean from a certain module), `attach` (evaluate an expression and use it as the name of a file to attach to email)